thoughtspot/cs_tools/docs/tools/scriptability/README.md

 provide the GUID as an FQN in the TML file, you will get an error on import, because ThoughtSpot won't know which table is being referred to.

-The default name for the GUID mapping file is `guid.mapping.json`, but you can use whatever name you like since it's specified as a parameter.
+The default name for the GUID mapping file is `guid.mapping.json`, but this can be changed in the parameter.
 The GUID mapping file is only used for importing TML.
 When creating content, the GUID mapping file is updated as content is created with new GUID mappings.
 This allows it to be used later for updating content.

 The GUID mapping file is created and loaded by the [thoughtspot_tml] project.
 More details can be found [there](https://github.com/thoughtspot/thoughtspot_tml).